Content

 8. Education and work experience

 This is what we call professional background.
-It is clear that some companies, because of the type of product they manufacture or the service they offer, will need consistency or transversality in the professional profiles they hire
+It is clear that some companies, because of the type of product they manufacture or the service they offer, will need consistency or transversality in the professional profiles they hire.

 However, the same reasons may cause others to look for talent in more disparate profiles in terms of studies, professional experience, and even other life experiences.
-The important thing, in the end, is that the structure of the team allows for a good working environment and efficient performance
+The important thing, in the end, is that the structure of the team allows for a good working environment and efficient performance.

 Join the global leading solution in mental well-being

-Mental well-being program for companies
+Mental well-being solution for companies

 At ifeel, we believe that work should not disrupt people’s well-being.
 That is why our team of psychologists, experts in well-being at work, has created a mental well-being solution for companies that positively impacts talent retention, reduces absenteeism, and combats employee stress.